 Retirement has meant that I have spent quite a bit more time monitoring and on-the-air; and there have been some surprising DX contacts made since 1 Jan.
 2011 - not that the improving solar condx. haven't helped.
 I've enjoyed them all, short or long, weak or strong.
 It's time to get back into CW practice to extend the reach of this 100W pipsqueak station!

 73; I hope we QSO on the bands (again) soon.
-And I plan to post some pics one day soon for those who have asked.
+And I still plan to post some pics one day for those who have asked.